hubertchan123/Coursera_Capstone/IBM Capstone Project Report.md

 ### 1.2 Business Problem

+Land is a precious resource in Singapore, naturally, purchasing a home in the country is an important financial commitment.
 In this report, we will be taking up the hypothetical scenario as a local real estate agency that seeks to help middle-income buyers seek out prime housing locations in Singapore based on their preferences.
-Thus, the main objective of this project is to generate different HDB residential clusters to find the ideal group of HDB flats to recommend our clients to purchase.
+Thus, the main objective of this project is to provide different housing location options based on different HDB types of residential clusters generated.

 ### 2. Data